CapraLab/pdbmap/README.md

 The datasets which are integrated are a combination of SQL tables created by pdbmap.py, and a variety of raw data files downloaded to the filesystem.

+Typically PSB Pipeline users will download the various resources discussed at https://github.com/CapraLab/pipeline_download_scripts and point their .config files to the SQL Server at Vanderbilt.

+Therefore, the below documentation primarily targets PDBMap software maintainers, and those who wish to populate their own local SQL Server.

 The PDBMap library (lib/PDBMap*.py) is a critical component of the Personal Structural Biology (PSB) Pipeline.

 Loading of variant datasets into a SQL database is accomplished by the pdbmap.py command line.